TEETH WHITENING EXPLAINED

 Apart from our in-chair Philips Zoom teeth whitening, you have these other options to brighten up your teeth:

 This method of bleaching involves the use of medium concentrate hydrogen peroxide placed on the teeth with custom made trays.
 The trays are worn for anywhere from an hour to overnight for 3 weeks (this process is also known as take-home whitening).
-Due to the lower concentration of the bleach and lack of heat lamp, the oxygen from the hydrogen peroxide is unable to penetrate as far into the teeth and as a result the bleach needs to be on the teeth for longer than Zoom!TM to maximize the penetration of the bleach into the teeth.
+Due to the lower concentration of the bleach and lack of heat lamp, the oxygen from the hydrogen peroxide is unable to penetrate as far into the teeth and as a result the bleach needs to be on the teeth for longer than Zoom!TM to maximise the penetration of the bleach into the teeth.

 After a tooth undergoes a root canal it is prone to severe discolouration as a result of the materials used in the root canal treatment.
 If this discolouration is visible then you may need to internally bleach the tooth.
 This involves drilling a small hole into the back of the tooth, removing some of the filling from the tooth’s root canal, and insert the bleaching product.
 The hole is closed with a temporary filling.
 You will need to return to your dentist in about a week to have the bleaching product and temporary filling removed.
 To achieve a whiter tooth, the procedure may have to be done again.
 When treatment is complete, the bleaching product is removed and the hole is sealed with a permanent filling.